The Society of Women Artists, Mall Galleries, London, Tuesday 25th to Sunday 30th September 2018

 The Royal Ulster Academy, 137th Annual Exhibition, The Ulster Museum, Belfast, 19th October 2018 to 6th January 2019.

 Judith works in a variety of media, including watercolours, acrylics, coloured pencils and printmaking, with one medium often feeding off another.
 Her art is largely based around women, with simple scenes of everyday life: a walk with the dog, a quiet moment with a young child.
 Having lived in Chile for almost a decade, a search for identity and belonging is also a common theme throughout.
-She exhibits regularly in several galleries in Northern Ireland and has had work selected for the prestigious Sunday Times Watercolour Competition in London’s Mall Galleries, twice with the Royal Watercolour Society’s Contemporary Watercolour Competition, and the RUA’s 2014 exhibition in Belfast, for which she was also shortlisted in 2015 and 2016.
+She exhibits regularly in several galleries in Northern Ireland and has had work selected for several prestigious annual shows, including a first this year with The Society of Women Artists, in London’s Mall Galleries.
+Others include the prestigious Sunday Times Watercolour Competition, twice with the Royal Watercolour Society’s Contemporary Watercolour Competition, and the Royal Ulster Academy’s 2018 and 2014 annual exhibitions in Belfast, (shortlisted 2015 and 2016).
 She became a member of the Ulster Society of Women Artists in March 2016, and her painting, “High Tea,” won the New Member Lily Davies Award.
-Judith is also a Silver status member of the UKCPS, (United Kingdom Coloured Pencil Society).
-This year’s open international exhibition in Stratford (2nd -11th May 2018, Stratford ArtsHouse), will be her 5th consecutive one with the society.
+Judith is also a Silver status member of the UKCPS, (United Kingdom Coloured Pencil Society), having been selected for the open international exhibition five years running since she joined.
 Her work has been sold to private collectors worldwide.
 A wide range of contemporaries and past masters inspire the artist, as well as her love of pattern, vintage and retro.

 Please do NOT use any of the images here under any circumstances, without the prior consent and knowledge of the artist.
 All of Judith’s work is copyright protected.